 “Children are more susceptible to ear infections than adults because they have shorter and narrower Eustachian tubes, and it is easier for germs to reach the middle ear and for fluid to get trapped there,” says Kara Hutton, MD, a pediatrician at Scripps Clinic Rancho Bernardo.
 “Babies and children also have weaker immune systems, so it is more difficult for their bodies to fight an infection.”

 The onset of ear infections is often on day three of a cold.
-Ear infections peak at age six months to two years, and are a common problem until age eight, according to the American Academy of Pediatrics.
+Ear infections peak at age 6 months to 2 years, and are a common problem until age 8, according to the American Academy of Pediatrics.

 Some ear infections require antibiotic treatment, but many can get better without this medicine.